Absentee ballots are available to registered voters who will not be in the district on the day of the budget vote for specific reasons:

 When are applications for absentee ballots due?

-An absentee ballot application must be submitted at least seven days before the budget vote: May 14.
+An absentee ballot application must be submitted at least seven days before the budget vote.
 After the district clerk receives your application for an absentee ballot, you will be given the actual absentee ballot to cast your vote.

 STEP TWO – Fill out the actual absentee ballot to cast your vote